pnf/girder/README.md

 B. Calculations are dispatched as requests consisting of vectors ```[function arg1 arg2 ...]```.
 C. Requests will be serialized, turning the function into a name-space qualified string and edenifying the arguments.
 Obviously, work can only be done at remote nodes that have function in their classpath.
+   Both arguments and return value can be arbitrary Clojure values.
+D. Return values are cached.
-D. Fully support re-entrant requests, i.e. allow functions to make their own requests.
+E. Fully support re-entrant requests, i.e. allow functions to make their own requests.
 Doing this without risking grid "starvation" (where requests cannot be processed because all workers claim to be busy), but also efficiently and with predictable load.
-E. Interface is generally via core.async.
+F. Interface is generally via core.async.
-F. An assumption throughout is that all requests are referentially transparent, and repeating the evaluation of one will at worst result in unnecessary work.
+G. An assumption throughout is that all requests are referentially transparent, and repeating the evaluation of one will at worst result in unnecessary work.

+#### Redis Back-end

+There is an assumption of a central statekeeper back-end, of which multiple versions could exist, but only Redis has yet been implemented.

 #### Hierarchy of peers.